BHFDSC/About/CVD-COVID-UK.md

 All code arising from this consortium’s work will be made publicly available via this github repository.

-All analysis plans, protocols and reports arising from this consortium’s work will be made publicly available via the HDR UK website and/or HDR UK Gateway (linking to additional institutional documentation if appropriate), and through open access publications.
+All analysis plans, protocols and reports arising from this consortium’s work will be made publicly available via the CVD-COVID-UK [webpage](https://www.hdruk.ac.uk/projects/cvd-covid-uk-project/) and/or [HDR UK Gateway](https://www.healthdatagateway.org/) (linking to additional institutional documentation if appropriate), and through open access publications.

 ## License